 - Set an environment variable called GTEST_DIR to the path of the new “googletest” directory that was just created by git clone.

 (On Windows, to reflect my own googletest path, I set GTEST_DIR to C:\Users\Jeff\Documents\repositories\googletest.
 You should set GTEST_DIR as a permanent environment variable, which on Windows you can do via Control Panel > System > Advanced system settings > Environment Variables… then “New…” under System variables.
 If you still have the command window open, you’ll need to relaunch it in order to use the GTEST_DIR variable.)

 - If you don’t have CMake, download and install it.

 - For an expanded version of this final step, see Building Google Test as a Standalone CMake Project.

 On the command line, navigate to a directory where you would like to place a new build of Google Test.
 On the command line, type

 Then if you are on Unix or OSX, type

 If you are on Windows, type

 You should now have Google Test built on your system.
-To go from here, if you are using Visual Studio, make sure you read Google Test projects in Visual Studio.
-Otherwise, and in general, I’d suggest to read the Google Test documentation.
+To go from here, if you are using Visual Studio, I’d suggest continuing on to read Google Test projects in Visual Studio.
+Otherwise -and in general- I’d suggest reading the Google Test documentation.